bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/morning-chanting.md

 ## Homage to the Dhamma<a id="dhamma-pali"></a>

-> [Handa mayaṃ dhammābhitthutiṃ karomase]
+> [Handa mayaṁ dhammābhitthutiṁ karomase]

 Yo so svākkhāto bhagavatā dhammo\
 Sandiṭṭhiko, akāliko, ehipassiko, opanayiko\
-Paccattaṃ veditabbo viññūhi\
+Paccattaṁ veditabbo viññūhi\
-Tam-ahaṃ dhammaṃ abhipūjayāmi tam-ahaṃ dhammaṃ sirasā namāmi
+Tam-ahaṁ dhammaṁ abhipūjayāmi tam-ahaṁ dhammaṁ sirasā namāmi

 ## Homage to the Dhamma (English)<a id="dhamma-english"></a>